 1.3.
 Negligence per se

-There are five elements a plaintiff needs to prove in a negligence per se claim in Nevada:
+There are five elements you need to prove in a negligence per se claim in Nevada:

 - The defendant had the duty to follow a certain law;

-- The plaintiff is one of the people that the law was designed to protect;
+- You are one of the people that the law was designed to protect;

 - The defendant violated this law;

-- The defendant’s violation proximately caused the plaintiff’s injuries; and
+- The defendant’s violation proximately caused your injuries; and

 - The injuries resulted in damages.3